ThoTischner/ThoTischner/README.md

 > 14+ years designing, automating, and operating highly available infrastructure — from bare-metal data centers to cloud-native Kubernetes platforms.
 Currently exploring where platform engineering meets AI.

+## Projects

+🔥 **[Ignition](https://github.com/ThoTischner/ignition)** — An AI consciousness architecture.
+Wraps LLMs in a continuous consciousness loop with perception, emotion, memory, dreaming, and self-modification.

+🧠 **[AI Solutions Camp](https://aisolutionscamp.io)** — Stack Overflow for AI use cases.
+A collaborative platform to share and discover practical AI implementations for real business problems.

 ## What I do

 🏗️ &nbsp; Architect Kubernetes platforms for AI & Big Data workloads in enterprise environments